liberland/laws/drafting/consolidated/police-law.md

 ### Article 17: Questioning
 #### Section 1: Rules for Questioning
-1) An Agent on police duty may stop and question any person reasonably suspected of having committed or being about to commit a crime based on their unusual behavior and/or other surrounding circumstances, or who is deemed to have information on a crime that has already been committed or is about to be committed.
+1) An Law Enforcement Officer may stop and question any person reasonably suspected of having committed or being about to commit a crime based on their unusual behaviour and/or other surrounding circumstances or who is deemed to have information on a crime that has already been committed or is about to be committed.
-2) If an Agent on police duty believes that questioning on the spot will disadvantage the subject person or impede traffic, they may ask the person to accompany them to a nearby Watch Post.
+2) If a Law Enforcement Officer believes that questioning on the spot will disadvantage the subject person or impede traffic, they may ask the person to accompany them to a nearby Watch Post.

 #### Section 2: Limitation on Enforcement
 1) Persons subjected to questioning shall not be detained by the authorities, taken to a Watch Post by force, or coerced to answer questions against their will unless specific legal provisions concerning the particular criminal procedure apply.
-Where a person is detained in accordance with the law relating to the specific criminal procedure, an Agent on police duty may also search their personal belongings for potential weapons or, if no other means suffice to obtain answers and the law allows it, enforce compliance.
+Where a person is detained in accordance with the law relating to the specific criminal procedure, an Law Enforcement Officer may also search their personal belongings for potential weapons or, if no other means suffice to obtain answers and the law allows it, enforce compliance.

 ### Article 18: Protection

 #### Section 1: Providing aid and offering protection
-1) If an Agent on police duty encounters a person for whom they have reasonable grounds to believe requires emergency aid and protection, the Security Agent must provide immediate protection and ensure safe transportation to an appropriate location, such as a Security Office, hospital, or relief facility.
+1) If a Law Enforcement Officer encounters a person for whom they have reasonable grounds to believe requires emergency aid and protection, the Security Agent must provide immediate protection and ensure safe transportation to an appropriate location, such as a Security Office, hospital, or relief facility.
-2) When a person in need of protection shows signs of being a danger to the life, health, or property of others, or to their own life and health, particularly due to substance abuse or their temporary or permanent mental state, an Agent on police duty may use measures of force to restrain the person and transport them to appropriate facilities against their will.
-Upon taking such measures, the Agent on police duty shall inform the person's family, acquaintances, or other concerned parties as soon as possible and make necessary arrangements to hand over the subject person to them.
+2) When a person in need of protection shows signs of being a danger to the life, health, or property of others, or to their own life and health, particularly due to substance abuse or their temporary or permanent mental state, an Law Enforcement Officer may use measures of force to restrain the person and transport them to appropriate facilities against their will.
+Upon taking such measures, the Law Enforcement Officer shall inform the person's family, acquaintances, or other concerned parties as soon as possible and make necessary arrangements to hand over the subject person to them.

 #### Section 2: Long-term protection
 1) Police protection under this paragraph shall not exceed 24 hours unless a judge's warrant authorizing further protection is obtained; the warrant must expressly state the inevitable circumstances deemed to exist.
 2) Where individuals are placed under police protection for more than 24 hours, Watch Posts and other bases of operation for Agents on police duty shall notify the Court weekly of the names and addresses of individuals placed under police protection, the reasons for protection, the dates of protection and delivery, and the names of the persons or services to whom the protected individuals are handed over.

 ### Article 19: Emergency Response
-1) In the event of a dangerous situation, such as a natural disaster, incident, structural collapse, traffic accident, hazardous material explosion, the presence of a dangerous animal, excessive congestion of people, or similar circumstances, hereinafter referred to as "dangerous situation," which may endanger lives, health, or cause significant property damage, an Agent on police duty may issue necessary warnings to those at the scene.
+1) In the event of a dangerous situation, such as a natural disaster, incident, structural collapse, traffic accident, hazardous material explosion, the presence of a dangerous animal, excessive congestion of people, or similar circumstances, hereinafter referred to as "dangerous situation," which may endanger lives, health, or cause significant property damage, an Law Enforcement Officer may issue necessary warnings to those at the scene.
-2) In cases of extreme urgency during a dangerous situation, an Agent on police duty may direct endangered individuals to seek shelter within the limits of necessity to escape the imminent danger, even enforcing such directives by force or threats of force where this should become necessary.
-In such cases, the Agent on police duty may also order individuals at the scene to take generally accepted necessary measures to prevent dangers or take such measures themselves.
+2) In cases of extreme urgency during a dangerous situation, an Law Enforcement Officer may direct endangered individuals to seek shelter within the limits of necessity to escape the imminent danger, even enforcing such directives by force or threats of force where this should become necessary.
+In such cases, the Law Enforcement Officer may also order individuals at the scene to take generally accepted necessary measures to prevent dangers or take such measures themselves.
 Individuals shall obey and cooperate with the Agent.

 ### Article 20: Crime Prevention and Suppression
-1) An Agent on police duty may issue necessary warnings to individuals involved when they observe a crime about to occur or to prevent its occurrence.
+1) An Law Enforcement Officer may issue necessary warnings to individuals involved when they observe a crime about to occur or to prevent its occurrence.

 2) If the actions of a person who